zeeshanmcp12/kubernetes/nodes.md

   - We can see logs only for pod and not for deployment or service.
 - kubectl describe svc nginx
   - This command will display service information in detail, for example ip, port, node ip, endpoint etc
+- kubectl exec --it <pod_name> -c <container_name> bash
+  - If we have multi-container pod running we can use '-c' switch to log into any container we provided in above command.

 - These commands works for Google Cloud platform to authenticate/authorize with gcp: